 Training, qualifications & experience

-I have been UKCP-registered as a psychotherapist for 24 years.
-My counselling and psychotherapy practice is ongoing at Wadebridge Osteopaths, and has now become well established in Lemon Street, Truro.
+I have been UKCP-registered as a psychotherapist for 20-plus years.
+My counselling and psychotherapy practice is ongoing at Wadebridge Osteopaths, and now includes 3 days a week (Mon, Tues, Thurs) in Lemon Street, Truro.

 My initial training was a two-year part-time course and I was awarded an IDHP diploma in Humanistic Psychology in 1986.
 As a humanistic counsellor, I typically took an empathic and person-centred stance.
 With further training in gestalt therapy over 7 years, including courses at the Metanoia Institute in Ealing, I qualified in gestalt psychotherapy in 1993.
 Since that time, with continuing professional development, my practice has become more holistic and relational.
 I continue to refine my counselling and therapy skills, and to broaden my theoretical understanding with a more integrative outlook.